 Effective use of 70-millimeter photographs taken on the Apollo 12 EVA requires extensive information about the camera parameters and camera location and orientation at the time each photograph was taken.
 The amount of such data that are being derived for each picture is too extensive to include concisely in one listing.
 The log has therefore been divided into two versions.
 The first version, which is presented here, is designed primarily to support general photographic interpretation.
 Two complete photographic listings are presented in this version.
-The first listing (table D-I) is a listing of all the photograph taken during the EVA traverses.
+The first listing (table D-I) is a listing of all the photographs in chronological sequence and is useful for understanding the context of each photograph taken during the EVA traverses.
 The second listing (table D-II) is a sequential listing of photographs from each individual magazine and is useful for locating information about any given photograph.
 The second version, which is still in preparation, contains detailed geometric information required for precise mensuration of surface features from the photographs.